 Software development is undergoing a massive transformation driven by artificial intelligence (AI).
 What was once a domain requiring deep technical expertise is now evolving into a more automated, intelligent, and accessible field.
 AI is no longer just a tool for improving applications—it actively participates in their creation.

 From automating repetitive coding tasks to predicting errors before they occur, AI is changing how software is developed, tested, and maintained.
-Developers can write code faster, business users can create applications without programming knowledge, and companies can accelerate digital transformation strategies with AI-driven low-code and no-code (LCNC) platforms.
+Developers can write code faster, business users can create applications development without programming knowledge, and companies can accelerate digital transformation strategies with AI-driven low-code and no-code (LCNC) platforms.

 This shift is not just a passing trend; it's a fundamental change in the software development lifecycle.
 Nearly 30 percent of the 550 software developers surveyed by Evans Data Corporation, a California-based market research firm specializing in software development, believe their development efforts will be replaced by artificial intelligence in the foreseeable future.